suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-condition-vendor-identifier, suit-condition-class-identifier, and suit-condition-device-identifier {#identifiers}

 There are three identifier-based conditions: suit-condition-vendor-identifier, suit-condition-class-identifier, and suit-condition-device-identifier.
 Each of these conditions match a RFC 4122 {{RFC4122}} UUID that MUST have already been set as a parameter.
-The installing device MUST match the specified UUID in order to consider the manifest valid.
-These identifiers MAY be scoped by component.
+The installing Recipient MUST match the specified UUID in order to consider the manifest valid.
+These identifiers are scoped by component in the manifest.
+The Recipient MAY treat them as scoped by component or as global identifiers.

 The Recipient uses the ID parameter that has already been set using the Set Parameters directive.
 If no ID has been set, this condition fails. suit-condition-class-identifier and suit-condition-vendor-identifier are REQUIRED to implement. suit-condition-device-identifier is OPTIONAL to implement.